Saas-Starter-Kit/fastify-typescript-starter/README.md

 ## 📜 Getting Started

-Setup simply requires substituing a database connection url and a user defined auth secret to run the project with `npm run dev`
+Setup simply requires substituing a database connection url and a user defined auth secret in  the `.env` file to run the project with `npm run dev`

 #### Bruno
 Bruno is used for the API client as an alternative to Postman.